 - In South Africa, another variant called 1.351 has emerged independently of the variant detected in the UK.
 This variant, originally detected in early October, shares some mutations with the variant detected in the UK.

 - In Brazil, a variant called P.1 emerged and was identified in four travelers from Brazil, who were tested during routine screening at Haneda airport outside Tokyo, Japan.
 This variant contains a set of additional mutations that may affect its ability to be recognized by antibodies.
 This variant has not been detected in the US.

 In November 2020, the CDC officially launched the National SARS-CoV-2 Strain Surveillance (NS3) program to increase the number of viruses undergoing characterization.
-Since early December, DHEC has been sending at least 10 SARS-CoV-2 virus samples biweekly to CDC for study in an effort to help South Carolina and the CDC to monitor for any meaningful changes to the virus.
+Since early December, DHEC has been sending at least 10 SARS-CoV-2 virus samples biweekly to the CDC for study in an effort to help South Carolina and the CDC to monitor for any meaningful changes to the virus.

-CDC: Emerging SARS-CoV-2 Variants (December 30, 2020)
+CDC: Emerging SARS-CoV-2 Variants (Updated Jan.
+15, 2021)